Latest: UK SRS S1 and S2 published 25 February 2026

 ESOS exemptions and alternatives

 Not all organizations qualify for ESOS, and qualifying organizations may have exemptions from certain requirements.
-Here's who is exempt and what alternatives exist.

 From public sector exemptions to ISO 50001 certification routes, understanding exemption criteria and qualification rules is essential for accurate compliance planning.